kaiulrich/kulrich_CarND-Behavioral-Cloning-P3/README.md

  ![alt text][histogram]

- The training data histogram shows that the most of the data are are from small steering angles.
-I decided not to clearing them up to have a real cloning of the behaviour.
+ The training data histogram shows that most of the data is from small steering angles.
+I decided not to clear them up to have a real cloning of the behaviour.

 To run the training on usual machines I decided to implement a validation and training data genererator (generator.py and model.py line 61)  on each data set.
 The training data generator selects Images from center/left/right cameras randomly.
-The main purpose of the images form left/right cameras is to learn model how to recover when the vehicle drives off the center the lane.
-Small value 0.3 has been added to the steering angle for left camera and subtracted form the steering angle for right camera.
+The main purpose of the images form left/right cameras is to teach the model how to recover when the vehicle drives off the center of the lane.
+Small value 0.3 has been added to the steering angle for left camera and subtracted from the steering angle for right camera.

 | Camara left                    |      Camara center               |       Camara right                        |
 |--------------------------------|------------------------------------|------------------------------------------|